A Minute With: Football's Arian Foster on acting and NFL draft

-LOS ANGELES (Reuters) - Houston Texans running back Arian Foster tests his Hollywood acting skills on the big screen as a college football player waiting for his name to be called at the annual NFL draft in the film “Draft Day,” which opens in U.S. theaters on Friday.
+LOS ANGELES, April 11 (Reuters) - Houston Texans running back Arian Foster tests his Hollywood acting skills on the big screen as a college football player waiting for his name to be called at the annual NFL draft in the film “Draft Day,” which opens in U.S. theaters on Friday.

 Foster, 27, a three-time Pro Bowl selection in his five-year pro career, is one of the sport’s noted underdog success stories, having been passed over in the 2009 draft after playing at the University of Tennessee.